MWiechmann/ai_story_scale/README.md

 [^2]: Admittedly, this does not matter much in this case, as none of these items have ever been checked for their psychometric quality.

 The existing instruments have clearly laid the groundwork for evaluating the quality and nature of AI-generated stories.
 But as we have seen in the previous section, they currently do so at the risk of producing biased results and misleading theoretical insights.
-While I do not want to take away from their work, I believe they would benefit from being more thoroughly validated against established psychometrics principles for human evaluation of stories.
+While I do not want to take away from their work, I believe they would benefit from being more thoroughly validated against established psychometrics principles.

 ## Enter The AI Story Scale
 My proposed instrument for evaluating AI-generated stories was developed according to best practices for scale construction: The AI Story Scale (AISS).
 It is currently the only questionnaire for rating AI-generated stories based on empirical analysis.
 It should provide a robust instrument to understand how different language models and hyperparameters influence people's experience of the resulting story output.
 You can find the instrument [here](https://github.com/MWiechmann/ai_story_scale/tree/main/AISS).